Returning to My First Love of Filmmaking — And Asking If It’s Too Late

 “Hollywood hates fat people.”

-So I stepped away from filmmaking and dove into the literary world.
+So, on the advice of my professors, I stepped away from filmmaking and dove into the literary world.

 I don’t regret it for a second — I love books with my whole heart. 📚❤️